fahmidur/JSPraat/readme.md

 ## Welcome to JSPraat

 JSPraat is a work in progress.
-It aims makes some Praat features available via a web-based interface.
+It aims to makes some Praat features available via a web-based interface.
 Work has begun in providing a compatibility layer with Praat's TextGrid format.

 ![Screenshot of TimeSyncedGrid](https://raw.githubusercontent.com/fahmidur/JSPraat/master/screenshots/jspraat_ss004.png "Screenshot of TimeSyncedGrid")